 Considered to be one of the best football movies of all time, Rudy is an inspiring and heart-wrenching story that has made even the toughest sports fans shed a tear.
 Rudy (Sean Astin) is neither financially nor academically blessed.
 He struggles with dyslexia and has a low-paying steel mill job that keeps him grounded, but he never loses sight of his true goal to gain admission to and play football for Notre Dame.

 Director: David Anspaugh

 Main Cast: Sean Astin, Jon Favreau, Ned Beatty

 Runtime: 114 minutes

 IMDb Rating: 7.5

-Fantastic and dramatic, Miracle is probably the best hockey movie ever made and based on a very real story that truly united America.
-Herb Brooks (Kurt Russell) assembles an American hockey team to take on Russia, then the best team in the world, in the Olympics.
-Full of intrepid acting, incredible direction, and an unstoppable resolution, this is a wonderful re-telling of one of the most patriotic moments in sports history.
+Fantastic, melodramatic, and based on a very real story that truly united America, Miracle is probably the best hockey movie ever made.
+Herb Brooks (Kurt Russell) assembles an American hockey team to take on the Soviet Union, then the best team in the world, in a Cold War proxy at the 1980 Winter Olympics.
+Full of intrepid acting, incredible direction, and an unstoppable resolution, this is a wonderful re-telling of one of the most patriotic moments in U.S. sports history.